Kevin Patton CV Research Dissertation Teaching Pedagogy Contact

 General Information

-I successfully defended my dissertation on July 8th, 2024.
-My advisor was David Henderson.
+I successfully defended my dissertation (announcement) on July 8th, 2024.
+My advisor was David Henderson (university profile) who has now retired from the University of Nebraska-Lincoln.

 My dissertation journey began with an exploration of epistemic luck, primarily focusing on Duncan Pritchard's work.
 However, after encountering challenges and a pandemic-induced hiatus, I shifted my focus towards teaching and pedagogy.
 While this was a very fruitful time pedagogically speaking, I was floundering with regard to finding a dissertation topic that I was passionate about.
 A pivotal moment occurred when I read Ward Jones's paper, "Why do we value knowledge?", sparking a profound interest in the intersection of axiology and epistemology.
 This newfound passion fueled a rapid period of research and writing, culminating in a complete dissertation draft within a year and a half, ready for my advisor's review.

-You can find a PDF of my dissertation here.
+You can find a PDF of my dissertation at the following link: (DigitalCommons)

 Abstract